MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/streamingingestion-policy.md

 Streaming ingestion policy can be set on a table to allow streaming ingestion into this table.
 The policy can also be set at the database level to apply the same setting to all its present and future tables.

-For more information on streaming ingestion see [Streaming ingestion](../../ingest-data-streaming.md).
+For more information, see [Streaming ingestion](../../ingest-data-streaming.md).
 To learn more about the streaming ingestion policy, see [Streaming ingestion policy](streamingingestionpolicy.md).

 ## Displaying the policy

 The `.show policy streamingingestion` command shows the streaming ingestion policy of the database or table.

 **Syntax**

 `.show` `{database|table}` &lt;entity name&gt; `policy` `streamingingestion`